nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-24-vulnnet_internal.md

 /enum4linux-ng/enum4linux-ng.py 10.10.102.151
 ```

-**Results:**

 ![screenshot2](../assets/images/vulnnet_internal/screenshot2.png)

-From the results, we can see that there is a share called '**shares**' that we can access anonymously.
-This means that we do not need to supply a password in order to access the files within.
+From the results, we can see that there is a share called **shares** that we can access anonymously.
+This means that we do not need to supply a password in order to access the share.

-*Alternatively, we could also check the shares that we can access by using `smbclient -L 10.10.102.151`*
+*(Alternatively, we could also check the shares that we can access by using `smbclient -L 10.10.102.151`)*

-Let's connect to the share and take a look.
+Let's connect to the share and take a look:

 ```
 smbclient //10.10.102.151/shares